agrawalashweta/Verilog/README.md

 **Description**: A 4-bit universal shift register that can hold, shift left/right, parallel load, or invert data based on a 3-bit control input
 **Purpose**: It’s used for flexible data storage and manipulation in digital systems.

+15. FSM

+**Description**: Mealy and moore state machines to detect a sequence of 2 or more 1's has been implemented.
+**Purpose**: FSMs are used to model and control sequential logic where the output depends on a sequence of inputs over time.

 Contributions are welcome!
 If you'd like to add more mini-projects or enhance the existing ones, feel free to open a pull request or issue.